didi/cube-ui/document/components/docs/en-US/upload.md

   }
   ```

-  Set `action` to change the upload target URL for the multipart POST request.
+  Set `action` to configure the upload target URL for the multipart POST request.

-  Set `simultaneous-uploads` to change the number of simultaneous uploads.
+  Set `simultaneous-uploads` to configure the max number of files uploading simultaneously .

-  The `files-added` event is used for file validation, just set `file.ignore = true` to filter file.
+  The `files-added` event is used for file validation, and you can filter file by setting `file.ignore = true`.

 - Compress and uploaded through Base64